-This review article views predominately the structure and function of animal and bacterial photoreceptor pigments (rhodopsin, iodopsin, bacteriorhodopsin) and their aspects of nano- and biotechnological usage.
-On an example of bacteriorhodopsin is described the method of its isolation from purple membranes of photo-organotrophic halobacterium Halobacterium halobium by cellular autolysis by distilled water, processing of bacterial biomass by ultrasound at 22 KHz, alcohol extraction of low and high-weight molecular impurities, cellular RNA, carotenoids and lipids, the solubilization with 0,5 % (w/v) SDS-Na and subsequent fractionation by methanol and gel filtration chromatography on Sephadex G-200 Column balanced with 0.09 M Tris-borate buffer (pH = 8,35) with 0,1 % (w/v) SDS-Na and 2,5 mM EDTA.
+This paper views predominately the structure and function of animal and bacterial photoreceptor pigments (rhodopsin, iodopsin, bacteriorhodopsin) and new aspects of their nano- and biotechnological usage.
+On an example of bacteriorhodopsin was described the method of its isolation from purple membranes of photo-organotrophic halobacterium $Halobacterium\ halobium$ by cellular autolysis by distilled water, processing of bacterial biomass by ultrasound at 22 KHz, alcohol extraction of low and high-weight molecular impurities, cellular RNA, carotenoids and lipids, the solubilization with 0,5 % (w/v) SDS-Na and subsequent fractionation by methanol and gel filtration chromatography on Sephadex G-200 Column balanced with 0.09 M Tris-HCl buffer (pH = 6,76) with 0,1 % (w/v) SDS-Na and 2,5 mM EDTA.
 Within the framework of the research the mechanism of color perception by the visual analyzer having the ability to analyze certain ranges of the optical spectrum, as colors was studied along with an analysis of the additive mixing of two colors.
 It was shown that at the mixing of electromagnetic waves with different wavelengths, the visual analyzer perceive them as separate or average wave length corresponding to mix color.

-Keywords: vision; rhodopsin; iodopsin; bacteriorhodopsin; additive color mixing.
+Keywords: vision, rhodopsin, iodopsin, bacteriorhodopsin, additive color mixing.

-Introduction
+1. Introduction

-Vision (visual perception) is a process of psycho-physiological processing of the images of surrounding objects, carried out by the visual system, which allows to get an idea of the size, shape and color of surrounding objects, their relative position and distance between them.
+Vision (visual perception) is a process of psycho-physiological processing of the images of surrounding objects, carried out by the visual system, which allows get an idea of the size, shape and color of surrounding objects, their relative position and the distance between them.
 By means of this animals can receive 90 % of all incoming information to the brain.

 The function of the visual system is carried out through various interrelated complex structures designated as visual analyzer, consisting of a peripheral part (retina, optic nerve, optic tract) and the central department of combining stem and subcortical centers of the midbrain, as well as the visual cortex of the cerebral hemispheres.
-The human eye can perceive only light waves of a certain length - from λ = 380 to λ = 770 nm.
+The human eye can perceive only light waves of a certain length - from $\lambda = 380$ to $\lambda = 770$ nm.

 Light rays from treated subjects pass through the optical system of the eye (cornea, lens and vitreous body) and onto the retina, where the light-sensitive photoreceptor cells (rods and cones) are located.
-Light incidented on the photoreceptors, triggers a cascade of biochemical reactions of visual pigments (in particular, the most studied of them is rhodopsin responsible for the perception of electromagnetic radiation in the visible range), and in turn, - the occurrence of nerve impulses, which are transmitted through the following retinal neurons and further to the optic nerve.
-The optic nerve carries the nerve impulses into the lateral geniculate body - subcortical center of vision, and thence to the cortical center, located in the occipital lobe of the brain, where the visual image is formed.
+Light incidented on the photoreceptors, triggers a cascade of biochemical reactions of visual pigments (in particular, the most studied of them is rhodopsin responsible for the perception of electromagnetic radiation in the visible range), and in its turn - the occurrence of nerve impulses, which are transmitted through the following retinal neurons and further to the optic nerve.
+The optic nerve carries the nerve impulses into the lateral geniculate body - the subcortical center of vision, and thence to the cortical center, located in the occipital lobe of the brain, where the visual image is formed.

-Over the last decade have been obtained new data revealing the molecular basis of visual perception.
-There were identified visual molecules of eucariotes (rhodopsin, iodopsin) and procariots (bacteriorhodopsin) involved in light perception and cleared up the mechanism of their action.
+Over the last decade has been obtained new data revealing the molecular basis of visual perception.
+There were identified visual molecules of eucariotes (rhodopsin, iodopsin) and procariots (bacteriorhodopsin) involved in light perception and was cleared up the mechanism of their action.

 The structural research of rhodopsin and its affiliated chromophore proteins (iodopsin, bacteriorhodopsin) and the analysis of their functions have been carried out in the Scientific Research Center of Medical Biophysics (Bulgaria) throughout the last 20 years.
-The purpose of the research was the studying of basic biochemical mechanisms associated with visual perception and some nano- and biotechnological applications of visual phototransforming pigments as trans membrane protein bacteriorhodopsin, extracted from purple membranes of halophilic bacterium Halobacterium halobium.
+The purpose of the research was the studying of basic biomolecular mechanisms associated with visual perception and some nano- and biotechnological applications of visual phototransforming pigments as transmembrane protein bacteriorhodopsin, extracted from purple membranes of a halophilic bacterium Halobacterium halobium.

-Materials and methods
+2. Material and methods